|Samuel J. Tilden|

-March 2, 1935 – Confederate officer Thomas Mercer Riley died and was buried at Turnbull Cemetery near Riley Crossing in Monroe County, Ala.
+March 2, 1935 – Confederate officer Thomas Mercer Riley died at the age of 94 and was buried at Turnbull Cemetery near Riley Crossing in Monroe County, Ala.
 He was born on July 2, 1840 at Turnbull in Monroe County.
 He enlisted in the Monroe Guards on March 15, 1861 and served as 2nd Captain.
 He enlisted in the 5th Alabama on May 13, 1861 and was elected 2nd Lt.
 He was appointed a 1st Lt. by the State of Alabama on Oct.
 13, 1861.
 Co.
 D, 5th Alabama reorganized and became Co.
 C, 5th Alabama on April 27, 1862 and he was named captain on that date.
 He was wounded on June 2, 1864 and sent home on a 30-day furlough.
 He commanded Co.
 C, 5th Alabama and assumed command of the entire regiment during the battle.
 He surrendered the regiment at Appomattox Courthouse on April 9, 1865.
 After the war, he averted a financial disaster within Monroe County in his position as head of the Bank of Beatrice.
 The post-war Riley home stands today just north of Riley Crossing on the west side of State Highway 21.

 March 2, 1936 – The Clarke-Washington Electric Membership Corporation was organized by some 83 members from Clarke and Washington counties.
-This was the first rural electrical co-op organized in state under an executive order signed by Pres.
+This was the first rural electrical co-op organized in Alabama under an executive order signed by Pres.
 Franklin D. Roosevelt on May 11, 1935.

 March 2, 1942 – Novelist John Irving was born in Exeter, New Hampshire.
 His most famous books include “The World According to Garp” (1978), “The Cider House Rules” (1978) and “A Prayer for Owen Meany” (1989).